JFK344/ioBroker.evsewifi/README.md

 Currently ther is a Bug in the SimpleESVE-Wifi.
 When using the API to get the Log when the Log is empty it can cause a crash on the wallbox which needs to be rebooted to fix.
 Issue: https://github.com/CurtRod/SimpleEVSE-WiFi/issues/62

+Solution: When perceive problems change the configuration on the Adapter:
+ > "Number of Logs to Show" set to 0.
+Then no Logs will be requested.

 ## Paramter Description
 Parameter | Description